Adding a Block

 The first step to adding a block is actually making the block itself.

-Since we are adding a looks blocks, we need to open the looks.js
+Since we are adding a looks blocks, we need to open the looks.ts file.
+This file is part of scratch-blocks and is located at src/blocks/looks.ts.

 Anatomy of a block